AODBA/blg/README.md

 # Option 1
 ### Use Panadas running in Jupiter Notebook
-- this would be the POC approach.
+- this would be the POC approach.(Quick)

 [Jupiter Notebook](https://github.com/AODBA/blg/blob/master/blgGetData-Pandas.ipynb)